Engine Architecture

 Naninovel<Editor>for editor (outside of play mode).

-All the required gameobjects are created on engine initialization, which is executed automatically and asynchronously when the application starts (right after entering play mode or running a build) via a RuntimeInitializeOnLoadMethod method.
-You can change this behavior by disabling
+All the required game objects are created on engine initialization, which is executed automatically and asynchronously when the application starts (right after entering play mode or running a build) via a RuntimeInitializeOnLoadMethod method.
+To customize the initialization scenario, see manual initialization guide.

 Most of the engine features are implemented via engine services.
 Engine service is an implementation of an

-IEngineService interface, which handles a specific job, like executing novel scripts, managing actors or saving-loading the game state.
+IEngineService interface, which handles a specific job, like executing naninovel scripts, managing actors or saving-loading the game state.

 In case you wish to interact with an engine system, you'll most likely want to use an engine service.
 You can get a reference to an engine service using

-TService is the type of service you wish to reference; e.g., to get a
+TService is the type (interface) of service you wish to reference; e.g., to get a

-You can find the list of all the currently available engine services in the "Engine Services" guide.
+You can find list of all the currently available engine services and information on how to override/add custom ones in the engine services guide.

 The following UML diagram illustrates a high-level concept of the engine architecture.
 Note that all the class and interface names in the diagram are organized under